ImpMIA: Leveraging Implicit Bias for Membership Inference Attack: Related Work

 \textbf{Limitations of Reference-Model Attacks.} Reference-model attacks are costly to train and their effectiveness depends heavily on how these models are trained.
-Specifically, three key assumptions which violating them significantly reduces MIA performance: (i) \emph{\textbf{Knowledge of the target model’s training hyperparameters}} (e.g., learning rate, optimizer, epochs): \citet{jayaraman2020revisiting} and \citet{carlini2022membership} (LiRA) reported accuracy drops when altering those hyperparameters. (ii) \emph{\textbf{Matching data distribution}}: \citet{salem2019mlleaks} shows degraded accuracy when shadows were trained on different domains (e.g., CIFAR-10 for a CIFAR-100 target). (iii) \emph{\textbf{Member ratio in the inference pool}}: both \citet{jayaraman2020revisiting} and \citet{song2021systematic} found inflated false positives and reduced accuracy when this assumption was wrong.
-In this work, we systematically test these three factors showing significant drops across models on CIFAR-10, CIFAR-100, and CINIC-10.
-Such scenarios—where these factors are \emph{unknown} to the attacker—are more realistic, as most models, particularly those trained on sensitive data, are unlikely to publish this information.
+Specifically, three key assumptions; whose violation significantly reduces MIA performance: (i) \emph{\textbf{Knowledge of the target model’s training hyperparameters}} (e.g., learning rate, optimizer, epochs): \citet{Jayaraman2021} and \citet{carlini2022membership} (LiRA) reported accuracy drops when altering those hyperparameters, while \citet{pradhan2025hyperparameters} propose methods to partially mitigate this hyperparameters sensitivity, but rely on additional reference models and distributional assumptions. (ii) \emph{\textbf{Matching data distribution}}: \citet{salem2019mlleaks} and \citet{shi2024distributionshift} show degraded accuracy when shadows were trained on different domains (e.g., CIFAR-10 for a CIFAR-100 target). (iii) \emph{\textbf{Member ratio in the inference pool}}: \citet{Jayaraman2021} and \citet{song2021systematic} found inflated false positives and reduced accuracy when this assumption was wrong.
+In this work, we systematically test these factors showing significant drops across models on CIFAR-10, CIFAR-100, and CINIC-10.
+Such scenarios where these factors are \emph{unknown} to the attacker are common as models, particularly those trained on sensitive data, are unlikely to publish this information.